 Pontiac fever requires no specific treatment.

 Is it possible to prevent Legionnaires' disease?

 Prevention is aimed at improving the design and maintenance of cooling towers and plumbing systems.
-The goal is limiting the growth and aerosolization of Legionella organisms.
+The goal is to limit the growth and aerosolization of Legionella organisms.
 Hyperchlorination tends to be ineffective at disinfecting the water supply.
-Copper-silver ionization, super heating, and monochloramine disinfection are newer methods of controlling and eliminating growth of this bacteria.
+Copper-silver ionization, superheating, and monochloramine disinfection are newer methods of controlling and eliminating the growth of this bacteria.